Profiles

 agentihooks --query

-Launching Claude with profile flags
+Launching Claude

-agentihooks claude # launch with profile settings
+agentihooks claude # claude --dangerously-skip-permissions

 agenti # same thing (alias installed by init)